apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 change in mentality.

 Some important lines here are the lines like `partkey = partkey.as_py()`.
 When we do this, we pay a heavy cost.
-Now instead of keeping the analysis in the rust code, we have to take the values in the array and convert them over to python objects.
-In this case we end up getting two numbers and a string as real python objects, complete with reference counting and all.
-Also we are iterating through the array in python rather than rust native.
+Now instead of keeping the analysis in the Rust code, we have to take the values in the array and convert them over to Python objects.
+In this case we end up getting two numbers and a string as real Python objects, complete with reference counting and all.
+Also we are iterating through the array in Python rather than Rust native.
 These will **significantly** slow down your code.
-Any time you have to cross the barrier where you change values inside the rust arrays into python objects or vice versa you will pay **heavy** cost in that transformation.
+Any time you have to cross the barrier where you change values inside the Rust arrays into Python objects or vice versa you will pay **heavy** cost in that transformation.
 You will want to design your UDFs to avoid this as much as possible.

 ## Python approach using pyarrow compute